Olazo101/EDM-Portfolio/Final Lab Task 1/images/README.md

 DESCRIBE managers;

-# Here's the screenshot of MySQl
+# Here's the screenshot of my query statement and table structure